10 Personalities You May Encounter in Your Next Meeting

 Characteristics: Passive but collaborative.
 Mostly supporting.
 Often redirects questions back to others on the team or repeats a previously agreed-upon point.

 Countermeasures: If this person is simply being quiet, try soliciting their opinion – while remembering to do so in a non-threatening way, as Neutral Ones are sometimes shy.
 Discuss with them offline how you can help make sharing their opinions more comfortable.
-If you’re encountering someone who’s determined not to rock the boat, assess if they’re a decision maker (this doesn’t happen often).
 If you have a decision maker who is truly neutral, I suggest an offline conversation where you clarify responsibilities and underscore that having clear requirements and timely decisions are necessary for the team to operate well.

 AKA: You’re the Best